 After Adopting from Mexico Requirements

 Mexico, like all Hague Convention countries, requires post-adoption and post-placement reporting.
-These requirements are pertinent in order for adoptions of children from Mexico to continue.
+These requirements are pertinent for the adoption of children from Mexico to continue.
 This reporting is required twice a year for the first three years the child is in your family.
 It is required once a year thereafter until your child turns 18.
 These reports are submitted directly to the Central Authority and are completed by your adoption service provider.
 Your agency or adoption service provider will help explain this process.
 Some require you to submit a deposit with your adoption fees to ensure you complete the necessary post-adoption requirements.

 How Much Does It Cost to Adopt from Mexico?

 Adoption costs vary from adoption to adoption and between adoption service providers.
 It is important to understand what all of your fees are up-front when you sign your contract with your agency.
 DIF does not charge any fees in connection with processing an adoption in Mexico.
 On average, adoptions from Mexico vary from $20,000 to $25,000 but could be less or more.
-It is best to discuss these fees with your adoption agency at the beginning of the process or when you are researching potential adoption service providers as they can vary.
+It is best to discuss these fees with your adoption agency at the beginning of the processor when you are researching potential adoption service providers as they can vary.

 You Are Now a Forever Family

 After you completed the process of adopting from Mexico, you are now a forever family.
 Reach out to others in the adoption community.
-Make sure that your adoption service provider provides resources to ensure your child and your family is supported as a Mexican-American family.
+Make sure that your adoption service provider provides resources to ensure your child and your family are supported as a Mexican-American family.
 Look for Mexican cultural events, classes, or adoption groups in your area to best support your child.
 Be active on the Adoption.com forums and community boards to find other families who adopted from Mexico since so few are completed each year.
 Remember, you and your child are not alone.
 Enjoy the journey and best of luck to you as you begin this process of expanding your family through adoption.